pnguy55/passport-server/readmes/1) readme-heroku-deployment.md

 8) git push origin master
 9) git push heroku master

+** no need to set url if you've logged in
 *if you need to reset your heroku remote use the following command git remote set-url heroku [new url]